uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/configuration/enabling_debugging_features.rst

 ===========================
 Enabling Debugging Features
 ===========================
+**[configuration.debug_features]**

-Four macros control certain debugging features.
+The following macros control certain debugging features.
 In general, it is useful to compile with these features on for development code, and off for production code, because the features may decrease performance.
 The table below summarizes the macros and their default values.
 A value of 1 enables the corresponding feature; a value of 0 disables the feature.